nextflow-io/nextflow/docs/azure.rst

 Azure Batch can automatically scale pools based on parameters that you define, saving you time and money.
 With automatic scaling, Batch dynamically adds nodes to a pool as task demands increase, and removes compute nodes as task demands decrease.

-To enable this feature for pools created by Nextflow add the option ``autoScale = true`` in the corresponding pool configuration scope.
+To enable this feature for pools created by Nextflow, add the option ``autoScale = true`` to the corresponding pool configuration scope.
 For example when using the ``autoPoolMode``, the setting looks like::

     azure {